ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Solutions/HOWTO Configure a Shibboleth IdP v4.x to authenticate users existing on different LDAP Servers.md

 * `conf/authn/password-authn-config.xml`
 * `conf/ldap.properties`
-* `conf/credentials/secrets.properties`
+* `credentials/secrets.properties`
 * `conf/attribute-resolver.xml`

 ## Notes before you start

-The tutorials below use only `idp.attribute.resolver.LDAP.exportAttributes.1` because tests are done with two identical LDAP servers provided by two different machines.
+The tutorial values only `idp.attribute.resolver.LDAP.exportAttributes.1` because it is valid, and will be used,  by both LDAP servers connected to the Shibboleth IdP.

+The LDAP servers, in this example, provide the same set of attributes from two different machines.

-The attributes listed into the first `exportAttributes` will be valid also for the second `<DataConnector>` if they are the same attributes.
+The value of `idp.attribute.resolver.LDAP.exportAttributes.2` have to be left empty because the attribute set provided by the `idp.attribute.resolver.LDAP.exportAttributes.1` value will be used also for the second `<DataConnector>`.

+If the second LDAP server connected to the Shibboleth IdP manage different attributes, it is needed to value `idp.attribute.resolver.LDAP.exportAttributes.2` with those attributes that are not already included by the first one.

-The attributes listed into each `exportAttributes` property have to be different.
+The attributes listed in each `idp.attribute.resolver.LDAP.exportAttributes` properties have to be different.

 ## OpenLDAP Case connected with bindSearchAuthenticator